-Research shows that CBT can be effective in reducing the psychological distress that is associated with long-term pain.
-Through the use of skills such as: relaxation, distraction, pacing, and problem solving, people are able to reduce the pain experience, improve social function and generally cope better with chronic pain.
+Research shows that CBT therapy, or Cognitive Behaviour Therapy, can effectively reduce the psychological distress associated with long-term pain.
+Through the use of skills such as relaxation, distraction, pacing, and problem-solving, people can reduce the pain experience, improve social function and generally cope better with chronic pain.

-Furthermore, research has shown that having realistic, helpful thoughts is an important part of chronic pain management.
-Whereas negative, unhelpful, unrealistic thoughts can lead to increased perception of pain, anxiety, anger and depression, social withdrawal, under-activity, overreliance on pain medications and poor sleep.
-During the therapy clients are thought how to develop more realistic and helpful way of thinking.
+Furthermore, research has shown that having realistic, helpful thoughts is important to chronic pain management.
+Negative, unhelpful, unrealistic thoughts can lead to increased perception of pain, anxiety, anger and depression, social withdrawal, under-activity, overreliance on pain medications and poor sleep.
+During CBT therapy, clients are taught how to develop a more realistic and helpful way of thinking.

-Mindfulness involves deliberately and non-judgmentally paying attention to everything, using all the senses, while being in the present moment.
+Mindfulness involves deliberately and non-judgmentally paying attention to everything and using all the senses while being in the present moment.

 Mindfulness is about teaching clients how to separate their emotions, thoughts and mood from the pain sensation.
-In a mindful approach client is thought to noticing when they are preoccupied with thoughts about the future or the past, recognizing whether these are helpful or not, and developing the ability to free yourself from them.
+In a mindful approach, you are taught to notice when you are preoccupied with thoughts about the future or the past, recognise whether these are helpful or not, and develop the ability to free yourself from them.

-Hypnosis is a well established mind-body approach used in chronic pain treatment.
-The basic premise of hypnosis is to change the way clients perceive pain messages in order to reduce the intensity of what they are feeling.
+Hypnosis is a well-established mind-body approach used in chronic pain treatment.
+The basic premise of hypnosis is to change how clients perceive pain messages to reduce the intensity of what they are feeling.

-During hypnosis client get into a pleasant and comfortable state of hypnosis relaxation and then therapist focuses on re-programming negative believes and feelings that client has about chronic pain.
-Clients are taught how to use creative imagination to get comfortable and get out of pain; how to distract and distance themselves from it; how to alter and transform the sensations, reduce stress, tension and pain.
+During hypnosis, a client gets into a pleasant and comfortable state of hypnosis relaxation.
+Then the psychologist focuses on re-programming the client’s negative beliefs and feelings about chronic pain.
+Next, clients are taught to use creative imagination to get comfortable and out of pain, distract and distance themselves from it, alter and transform the sensations, and reduce stress, tension and discomfort.

-Furthermore, clients are taught self-hypnosis and provided with tape recordings of hypnosis sessions that can be used to reduce pain on a daily basis outside the sessions.
+Furthermore, clients are taught self-hypnosis and provided with tape recordings of hypnosis sessions that can be used to reduce pain daily outside the sessions.